 Opening a VIAC vested benefits account

-Let’s take a look at how one can open a vested benefits accounts with VIAC.
+We now examine how one can open a vested benefits account with VIAC.

 If you already have an account with VIAC for your third pillar, you can log in to your account.
 And from there, you can directly register for the vested benefits solution.
 There will be less information necessary.